lazarbianca/University-Projects/Advanced Methods of Programming/toyLanguage/README.md

 # toyLanguage
-University project for Advanced Methods of Programming course, using the Model-View-Controller architectural pattern and Object-Oriented concepts; written in java.
+Implemented interpreter for a toy language for the Advanced Methods of Programming course, using the Model-View-Controller architectural pattern and Object-Oriented concepts; written in Java.
 ## Main interpreter features include:

 Variable declaration, assignment, and conditional statements.